demidov91/voice/README.md

 ### 3.3 Fix number of corrupted ballots

-Number of corrupted ballots is filled on another blank than the rest of official data.
-So, this data was often missed and not quite consistent across poll stations.
+Official number of corrupted ballots was published on another blank than the rest of polling station data.
+So, this number was often missed and not quite consistent across stations.
 It should be manually cleaned up.

 <details>

-TBD
+[01-054-0001](http://partizan-results.com/pollingStations/01-054-0001) has votes against everyone, not

+[07-001-0089](http://partizan-results.com/pollingStations/07-001-0089) total official votes is , not

+[07-006-0041](http://partizan-results.com/pollingStations/07-006-0041) corrupted ballots number is , not
 </details>

 Resulting dataset: [trusted-for-alternative-fixed.csv](trusted-for-alternative-fixed.csv)